namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 # 6/22/2020 - Implementing Internal API
 The api I'm using is this [one](https://github.com/serenity-rs/serenity); it seems to be most well supported at the time of this writing.
-It looked intimidating at first; but the examples were helpful to understaind how to approach the implementation.
+It looked intimidating at first; but the examples were helpful to understand how to approach the implementation.

 I want to keep my internal api seperate from serenity; as per the veneer design pattern.
 So what I did is spawn Serenity in a seperate thread; and use mspc channels to handle communications